nicksauerwein/IOpy/docs/docs/index.md

 \caption{Simple cavity output spectrum}
 \end{figure}
 -->

 <p align="center">
   <img width="460" src="\Simple Cavity\simple_cavity_spectrum.png">
 </p>

-A more detailed explanation of this example as well as more examples for optomechanics are availabe on the [Examples](http://127.0.0.1:8000/Examples/) page.
+A more detailed explanation of this example as well as more examples with respect to optomechanics are available on the [Examples](http://127.0.0.1:8000/Examples/) page.

 # Structure of IOpy
 IOpy consists out of four scripts which each serving a special purpose: